Asana has become one of the most used project management platforms within a short span.

 Keep in mind that users have to adhere to a set of rules while using Jira.
 Many can find this somewhat limiting.
 Furthermore, the software is pretty technical, so non-tech users can find it a bit tedious.

-If you want to use an award-winning project management tool, you will find this one a worthy Asana alternative.
+If you want to use an award-winning project management tool, you will find Wrike a worthy Asana alternative.
 Indeed, it’s capable of making your project management processes quick and smooth.

 - Can be used for planning, scheduling, and keeping track of progress in real-time with a few mere clicks